Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 <sup>🏛️</sup> <sub>Greek: ἀρχιτέκτων, “master/chief builder/maker" but this occupation must have existed much prior as the Ziggurat of Ur and Egyptian Pyramids suggest (but Stonehenge refutes).</sub>
  </td></tr></table>

-## Part&nbsp;I. Software vs. Building
+## Part&nbsp;I. Software _vs._ Building

 ### much in common...

 The architecture of both demands creativity and grants leeway and vast playland for phantasy and missteps, but functional wholes must be defined quickly rather than ripen aesthetic values.
-Endeavors in both often begin from sketching on white paper or board.
+Endeavors in both often begin from sketching on white paper or chalkboards.

 Both take advantage of the flexible plethora of tools, techniques, and skills.
 Both must accumulate mainstream and alternate practices and reveal patterns.